exercism/elm/exercises/concept/maze-maker/.docs/instructions.md

 Any good maze is mostly dead ends.

-Define the `deadend` generator so that it always generate the `DeadEnd` variant.
+Define the `deadend` generator so that it always generates the `DeadEnd` variant.

 ## 2. You can't catch flies with vinegar